HRH00/Computer-Vision/Coursework/README.txt

 The version of python needed to run this code is 3.11, the program has only been tested on a windows 11 machine.

-Open CV and Dlib binarys must be installed on the system, in addition to the python packages imported in each file: pip install sklearn pip install pip install opencv-contrib-python
+The python packages imported in each file must be installed: pip install sklearn pip install pip install opencv-contrib-python